CriticalAssetManagement/CAMS-Dashboard/README.md

 # CAMS
 This repo relates to CAMS (Critical Asset Management System) and the project UI.
+It is where the magic happens, so **put issues here**

 CAMS is an open-source project dedicated to helping nations, communities, cities, and people become disaster resilient.
 We want to enable people to plan for disasters so they can rebuild faster and save lives.